dellow/Web-Framework/README.md

 A Grunt powered HTML Framework utilising SASS and RequireJS.

 ## Install
-After cloning the repository simply run `bash ./clean` from your command line.
-This will remove the Git wrapper and replace with a fresh Git initialisation and remove any un-necessary files/directories.
+After cloning the repository simply run `bash install` from your command line.
+This will do the following:

+- Remove the Git wrapper and replace with a fresh Git initialisation.
+- Remove any un-necessary files/directories.
+- Get all dependencies, such as Grunt modules and JavaScript (You can not use Grunt until this step is complete).
+- Does an initial commit on the new Git initialisation.

 You might want to review the .gitignore file.
 Sensitive files like `auth.json` which holds SSH connection details for Grunt-SSH should be ignored, along with any other files or directories.